Superexpert/openai-changes-everything-com/episodes/ignoring-responsible-ai-could-cost-your-company-millions/index.markdown

 # Understanding Responsible AI Regulations: Navigating the EU AI Act and Beyond

-In this episode of the *OpenAI Changes Everything* podcast, host Steven Walther speaks with **Hadassah Drukarch**, Director of Policy and Delivery at the Responsible AI Institute.
+In this episode of the *Move 37 Podcast* podcast, host Steven Walther speaks with **Hadassah Drukarch**, Director of Policy and Delivery at the Responsible AI Institute.
 They discuss the complexities of Responsible AI regulations, including the EU AI Act, and provide practical guidance for businesses navigating this rapidly evolving regulatory landscape.

 ## Key Points: